 The blue of her eyes chills me to the bone.

 I have to meet her.
-Because that cold fear is an invitation I’ll never deny.
-And also, because behind the alien distance in her eyes I see something familiar – a promise of myself darkly reflected.
-I don’t just want to meet her, I want to be her: in how she stands at her crossroads and the world bends about her.
+That cold fear is an invitation I’ll never deny.
+Behind the alien distance in her eyes, I see something familiar—a promise of myself darkly reflected.
+I don’t just want to meet her, I want to be her; she stands at her crossroads, and the world bends about her.

 I reach for the window lock to go out the fire escape, but she’s gone.
 I never saw her move.

-In my window’s reflection I see my own eyes widen in their deep sockets, my mouth fall open like a dark-faced fox startled in a yawn.
+In my window’s reflection, I see my own eyes widen in their deep sockets; my mouth falls open like a dark-faced fox startled in a yawn.

 Red blood breaks the monochrome world.